 Booz Allen Hamilton Grows Revenue 42% Through Cybersecurity and AI Mix Shift

-Booz Allen Hamilton, a Large Enterprise Government Services & Defense IT company, achieved measurable value creation through Customer Mix Shift.
-Booz Allen's FY2020-FY2024 pivot delivered both top-line acceleration and margin expansion:.
+Booz Allen Hamilton, a Large Enterprise Government Services & Defense IT company, created value through Customer Mix Shift.

 The federal IT services market is dominated by staff augmentation — providing cleared professionals at negotiated bill rates to government agencies.
 Through FY2020 (fiscal year ending March 31, 2020), Booz Allen Hamilton generated $7.5 billion in revenue from this model, with adjusted EBITDA of $754.1 million (10.1% margin) and approximately 27,200 employees.
 While healthy by government services standards (industry benchmark: 7-10% EBITDA), the firm's margins were constrained by the linear relationship between headcount and revenue inherent in staff-augmentation work.